- For a lower carbon future, we need a collective vision of technologies needed to get us there.

 Lower carbon future: a crucial transition

 Regardless of the unknowns, we must agree to the same set of facts and grapple with how to transition – as smoothly as possible – away from fossil fuels.
 Several workshops hosted by the King Abdullah Petroleum Studies and Research Centre have brought stakeholders together to talk about this issue.
 Energy firms committed to looking in the mirror and reducing their emissions profiles have created the Oil and Gas Climate Initiative.
-A smooth transition relies on the ability of oil and gas majors to chart their course, develop solutions and pledge to move forward.
+A smooth transition to a lower carbon future relies on the ability of oil and gas majors to chart their course, develop solutions, and pledge to move forward.

 Have you read?

 Collective and collaborative governmental, civil society and private sector leadership are critical to paving the way for a lower carbon future.
 Policymakers and stakeholders should favour integrated policy frameworks that establish a cross-sectoral vision and attract investment in and prioritize the deployment of clean energy.
 These policy best practices include smart subsidies, carbon pricing, support for innovation, energy efficiency programmes, electricity market design and sustainable finance and disclosure.
 Effective policies have the power to unleash market forces and achieve low emission goals nationally or sub-nationally.
 The crucial element will be leaders willing to put those policies into place.